 1. Real Estate

-Not interested in getting into the real estate rental market?
-Consider investing your money in a raw land purchase.
-This could mean raw land that has the potential for later development, or raw land containing a valuable resource such as trees.
+Another option if you’re interested in getting into the real estate rental market would be to consider investing your money in a raw land purchase.
+This could mean raw land that has the potential for later development or raw land containing a valuable resource such as trees.
 No matter what your real estate purchase, real estate in the long-term has a solid history of growing steadily in value and increasing wealth for those investing in it.

 2. Start or Invest in a Business